Analysis: Trump leans on tone that turns off voters he needs

 “Trump brought the chaotic nature of his presidency to the debate stage,” said Alex Conant, a Republican strategist.
 “He needed to knock Biden off his game, but he may have just reminded independent voters why they’ve turned against him.”

-Indeed, if ever there were ever a debate that might have turned voters away from politics altogether, this was it.
+Indeed, if there were ever a debate that turned voters away from politics altogether, this was it.
 Despite an array of complex and substantive issues on the debate agenda — a Supreme Court vacancy, the government’s response to the coronavirus pandemic, the nation’s reckoning over race and police brutality — the candidates’ dramatically different visions for the country were frequently overshadowed by their obvious disdain for each other.

 What did break through likely were not the moments Trump was seeking.
-The most striking exchange of the night came when he failed to clearly condemn white supremacist groups.
+The most striking exchange of the night came when he failed to condemn white supremacist groups.
 And when prodded by Biden to address the Proud Boys, a male-only group of neo-fascists who describe themselves as “western chauvinists” and have been known to incite street violence, the president offered a puzzling response.

 “Proud Boys, stand back and stand by,” Trump said.